renatgalimov/readable-hash-rs/README.md

 ## Tokenizer

-The `models/` directory bundles a small sample corpus and Python utilities for training a Byte-Level BPE tokenizer using the [`tokenizers`](https://github.com/huggingface/tokenizers) library.
+The `models/` directory bundles a small sample corpus and Python utilities for training a BPE tokenizer with explicit word boundary markers using the [`tokenizers`](https://github.com/huggingface/tokenizers) library.

 Install dependencies and train the tokenizer: